-&lt;sup>3Pope Francis, Speech to the Roman Curia for Christmas greetings, 21 December 2019.
+&lt;sup>5Pope Francis, Speech to the Roman Curia for Christmas greetings, 21 December 2019.

-This dissolution of historical paradigms causes the loss of social cohesion and the dissolution of people's identity and psychological structure (just look at the bewilderment of young people!).
-Precisely in the face of all this, the Father has proposed a "Global Educational Pact" which would like to "build an "education village" where... find global convergence for an education that can be the bearer of an alliance between all the components of the person: between study and life; between generations; among teachers, students, families and civil society with its intellectual, scientific, artistic, sporting, political, entrepreneurial and solidarity expressions", and above all where the person is once again put at the center of everything.
+This dissolution of historical paradigms causes the loss of social cohesion and the dissolution of people's identity and psychological structure: just look at the bewilderment of young people to realize this.
+Precisely in the face of all this, the Father has proposed a "Global Educational Pact" which would like to "build an "education village" where ... find global convergence for an education that can be the bearer of an alliance between all the components of the person: between study and life; between generations; among teachers, students, families and civil society with its intellectual, scientific, artistic, sporting, political, entrepreneurial and solidarity expressions" , and above all where the person is once again put at the center of everything.

-The Associations of the faithful, and you at UMEC in particular, are called into question in this challenge.
+You, Associations of the faithful, and you of UMEC in particular, are called into question in this challenge.
 It's about giving meaning back to the existence of many people.
 It's about rediscovering the profound motivations of being a person, of being together, of the man-woman relationship and of the challenge of embracing a life project as engaging and beautiful as family.
 It is about reflecting on the interconnection of all men and therefore rethinking man's responsibility towards others, towards society, towards creation.
 Ultimately, it is about "re-telling" man and his fundamental dimensions, in a creative, compelling and encouraging way.
 With language and styles that are proactive and generate enthusiasm, without using censorious, resentful and condemnatory tones.

-It is a task that concerns you personally since teachers are educators, and very often the most important and authoritative educational figures in the lives of many young people.
+It is a task that concerns you personally since teachers are educators and, not infrequently, the most important and authoritative educational figures in the lives of many young people.
 The Christian faith itself gives a particular impetus to the educational task, because from faith comes an interest, a particular love for the good of the person and for the good of his integral development.
-In fact, faith brings with it divine charity, which pushes us from within to seek the good of others and to consider their full fulfillment and happiness as our own happiness.
-Therefore, a truly Christian teacher is almost always a passionate educator, who has particular empathy with people, inclined to enhance their gifts, to underline their dignity, to bring out their uniqueness.
+In fact, faith brings with it divine charity, which is infused in us and pushes us from within to seek the good of others and to consider their full fulfillment and happiness as our own happiness.
+Therefore, a truly